 - Healthcare business owners

-- If it’s the right type of data
+- Is this the right type of data?

-- How to make the data meaningful and informative
+- How do you make the data meaningful and informative?

-- How to turn the data into nursing knowledge
+- How do you turn the data into nursing knowledge?

-- How to take the information to make predictions about patients
+- How do you take the information to make predictions about patients?

 The career is certainly evolving.
 Years ago, nurses might have been more inclined to go into informatics to help implement data systems.

-Now, many hospital and other employers have those systems in place and nurses and other informatics experts are in charge of “optimization,” or expanding and refining how the data is captured and used, Newbold said.
+Now, as the demand for nurse informaticists grows, many hospitals and other employers have those systems in place, and nurses and other informatics experts oversee “optimization” or expanding and refining how the data is captured and used, Newbold said.

-For example, one of the issues nursing informatics experts are looking at today is documentation burden — whether nurses are having to document too much information, and how to optimize that.
+For example, one of the issues nursing informatics experts are looking into today is the burden of documentation — whether nurses are having to document too much information and how to optimize the process.

-A career in nursing informatics might not involve direct patient care.
-While Newbold said she misses aspects of direct patient care, she sees her role as a nursing informatics educator as reaching far more patients than she could in previous nursing roles.
+A career in nursing informatics usually doesn’t involve direct patient care.
+Newbold said that while she does miss aspects of working with patients, she sees her role as a nursing informatics educator as reaching far more patients than she could in her previous roles.

 “Our purview is actually much wider now in informatics than it was when I worked as a head nurse on a 40-bed unit or when I worked as an evening supervisor at a 478-bed hospital,” she said.